 A third frequent condition affecting the cervical spine is stenosis.
 Cervical stenosis means the narrowing of the spinal canal, the area that houses the spinal cord.
 Different problems lead to this narrowing, but it's a condition that’s usually progressive.
 As the canal continue to grow smaller, it will eventually compress the cord leading to weakness and even paralysis.

-Drs.
-Patel and Shepherd are on hand to handle most any kind of spinal surgery, whether it’s caused by disease or trauma.
+Dr. Shepherd are on hand to handle most any kind of spinal surgery, whether it’s caused by disease or trauma.
 Cervical spinal fusion, for example, joins key bones in the neck to stabilize the area after an injury, or to treat a misalignment of the vertebrae.
 The surgeon may opt for a cervical disc replacement instead for patients with a disc herniation.